ApostolosTsimogiannis/DS.2/Other Parts/README.md

-All parts not falling in other categories.

-This section includes all metallic components needed.
-Most of these are sourced from other helis in the market.
-Refer to the manual for adapting existing components and using them to complete the DS.2 build.
+This section includes other parts that are optional.
+For example ESC mounting plates etc. You can choose which manufacturing method you will use for these.